puvie2005/PuvananBlogsite/docs/project.md

 ### Adding the switch
 ![](images/fp66.png){: width="30%"}
-* After assembling the main housing, we can add in thr switch and hook it up to our breadboard.
+* After assembling the main housing, we can add in the switch and hook it up to our breadboard.
 * I screwed the switch onto the hole.
-This is using the updated slide switch instead od toggle switch based on problems faced in the next sections.
+This is using the updated slide switch instead of toggle switch based on problems faced in the next sections.
 * I used jumper wires to hook up the 2/3 terminals of the switch to the breadboard.
-1 to 5v abd 1 to pin2
+1 to 5v and 1 to pin2
 * It is better to solder then hooking the jumper wires like the way I did.

 ### Mounting the servos.